 For example, an analysis of five separate studies discovered that eating carrots reduced the risk of developing stomach cancer by up to 26%.
 Another study linked eating more carrots with an 18% lower risk of developing prostate cancer.

-Carrots can easily be incorporated into your diet either as a healthy snack or delicious side.
-Or, if carrots have never been your favourite, why not try spicing them up by following one of these delicious carrot recipes from Olive?
+Carrots can be easily incorporated into your diet as a healthy snack or delicious side.
+If carrots have never been your favourite, why not try spicing them up by following one of these delicious carrot recipes from Olive?
 From Sri Lankan carrot curry to carrot falafels and carrot burgers, there’s hopefully something here to suit every taste.

 2. Beans